Brandenlanghals/READMEgenerator/README.md

 ## Description

-A command-line app that will allow for quick generation of a README.
+A command-line app that dynamically generates a README from a user's input.

 ## Table of Contents